When you create or edit an existing deployment, you can fine-tune the capacity, add extensions, and select additional features.

 When selecting a plugin from this list you get a version that has been tested with the chosen Elasticsearch version.
 The main difference between selecting a plugin from this list and uploading the same plugin as a custom extension is in who decides the version used.
-See also Add plugins.
+To learn more, check Add plugins.

 The reason we do not list the version chosen on this page is because we reserve the option to change it when necessary.
 That said, we will not force a cluster restart for a simple plugin upgrade unless there are severe issues with the current version.
 In most cases, plugin upgrades are applied lazily, in other words when something else forces a restart like you changing the plan or Elasticsearch runs out of memory.

 Enabling Kibana provides you with an endpoint URL, where you can access Kibana.
-It can take a short while to provision Kibana right after you click Enable, so if you get an error message when you first click the endpoint URL, try again.
+It can take a short while to provision Kibana right after you select Enable, so if you get an error message when you first access the endpoint URL, try again.

 elastic superuser to try it out.
 The password was provided when you created your cluster or can be reset.